 Growing up, I was the designated artist of the family.
 I attended a high school for the arts, where I experimented with incorporating found objects into assemblages, and wrote my senior thesis on the usage of trash as both subject and material in modern art.
 I later received a BA in art history, followed by a long hiatus from art to pursue other interests and raise a family.
-When I returned to art, it was through quilting and textiles.
-I’m mostly a self-taught quilter, and for a while enjoyed making functional art before being drawn to textile fine art.
+When I returned to art, it was through quilting and textiles, but I retained my commitment to upcycled materials.

 I love textiles.
 Beautiful, colorful, textured.
 I can’t resist their tactility.
 They excite me, inspire me, ignite my creativity.
 They give me a million and one ideas (often all at the same time), which I am then compelled to explore.

 A historian by training, I value the past of the materials I work with.
 I respect their birth as other people’s creations, and, by turning them into something new, pay a homage to those who made them.
 Likewise, I recognize each piece’s individual journey through our world, and appreciate its unique story.

 I find beauty in unlikely places: peeling paint on a wall, layers of old paper on a billboard, rusting structures, and old, used, or discarded items.
 Throughout my life I looked for this beauty and tried to shine light on it, be it through art, photography, or academic research.
 Materials, layers, past, history, stories.
 These are the foundations of my art.

 My designs center on the basic elements of art: color, texture, pattern and shape.
 I love bold textures, and therefore use mostly home-decor textiles.
 I prefer strong colors in in-between hues.
 There are rarely pure primary colors in my work.
 Patterns and shapes are an integral part of my source material, and I use them to my advantage.
 I enjoy combining, juxtaposing and otherwise playing with different fabrics, in ways that use the existing to create something new and surprising.